 If you’re looking to travel off the beaten track, then you should consider visiting the Huchuy Qosqo Archeological Site, a royal Inca precinct constructed under the order of the Viracocha emperor.

-Unfortunately, part of the structure was destroyed by the Spaniards and according to the chronicler Polo de Ondegardo, the Spanish conqueror Gonzalo Pizarro found the remains of the Inca Viracocha and ordered the burning of the entire site.
+Unfortunately, the Spaniards destroyed part of the structure, and according to the chronicler Polo de Ondegardo, the Spanish conqueror Gonzalo Pizarro found the remains of the Inca Viracocha and ordered the burning of the entire site.

 Take a horseback ride through Cusco’s surroundings

 Cusco offers the perfect setting for these types of adventures!
-Besides, you’ll surely be captivated by the natural landscapes of the region as well as by the extensive cultural expression and history of the place.
+Besides, the natural landscapes of the region and the extensive cultural expression and history of the place will surely captivate you.

 Here at Viagens Machu Picchu, we want you to have all the options possible so you can plan the perfect trip to Peru.
 If you would like assistance, remember that we are just a click away!

-For more information about the different things to do in Peru, check our travel packages and start planning your dream vacations with us.
+For more information about the different things to do in Peru, check our travel packages and start planning your dream vacation with us.